 Lifespan

-Lifespan in captivity is about 4-5 years.
-However, with proper care and optimal tank conditions, some individuals have been known to live up to 6 years or even longer.
-Providing a well-maintained aquarium with suitable water parameters, a balanced diet, and a stress-free environment can contribute to their longevity.
+In captivity, cherry barbs typically have a lifespan of about 4 to 5 years.
+However, with meticulous care and optimal tank conditions, some individuals have been known to live up to 6 years or even longer.
+To maximize their longevity, it is crucial to provide a well-maintained aquarium with stable water parameters, a balanced and nutritious diet, and a stress-free environment.
+By ensuring these factors, you can help your cherry barbs thrive and enjoy a longer, healthier life.

 Difficulties in keeping